CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Next you call follow these steps:

-**Step1**	Open the application and	click on _Generate Keys_ (on the top right corner).
+**Step1, Generate your encryption keys** Open the application and	click on _Generate Keys_ (on the top right corner).
 The tool will open a new window and ask you to add a password (_Private Key Passphrase_).
 This password will be associated to your private key.
 Set a strong password.

 When you click on _OK_, the tool will generate a key pair:
 - a private key (nsurname_crypt4gh.key)